 There is even a pony riding corner for the young ones.
 For the weekends, there are rental barbecue pits perfect for a summer grill with friends or family, and do note that reservations are required.
 This park is so sprawling that you may want to rent a bike to get around or ride the mini steam locomotive that takes you around the various areas.

 5. Shimizu Park

 Shimizu Park in Chiba Prefecture promises a fun-filled, adventurous day out with over 100 large-scale activities such as water-walled labyrinths, swings and an athletic field for the kids.
 Children will love the mazes and water-themed obstacle courses, the pony park, and also the camping and barbeque facilities.
 With over 700 different types of flower species, the park is beautifully colored by seasonal flowers all year round.
 This great nature park truly has something for everyone.

 From fairy-tale themes and characters to water parks, aquariums, zoos, and greenhouses, family-friendly parks in Tokyo offer an amazingly wide range of activities to keep the kids happy for a day or more; in fact, some may not want to leave!
-For other summer fun activities, do check out these cool water parks in Tokyo that are sure to help beat the heat.
+For other fun activities, do check out these cool water parks in Tokyo and places for children in Tokyo.